logo

 6. Stinky disasters

-Cat owners know that if their kitty seems to be having problems with littering properly in their box, then it's an indication that they are in distress.
-It's one of the most common signs that tell a cat is unhappy.
+Cat owners know that if their kitty seems to be having problems with using the litter box properly, then it's an indication that they are in distress.
+It's one of the most common signs that indicate a cat is unhappy.

-Once a cat seems to purposely leave out their dumps outside the litter box or urinate somewhere near it (but never properly in it), then they are trying to tell you something.
-This may mean that they are feeling unsafe, or they just simply don't like the litter box you provided for them.
+If a cat seems to purposely leave their waste outside the litter box or urinate nearby (but never properly in it), then they are trying to communicate something to you.
+This may mean that they are feeling unsafe, or they simply don't like the litter box you provided for them.

 6. Stinky disasters